 Tips to Make Candied Nuts

 Make your own candied nuts and you won’t regret it.
-WARNING: These nuts taste fabulous on their own and are totally addicting – be sure to save some for your cake 🙂
+Warning!
+These nuts taste fabulous on their own and are totally addicting – don’t forget to save some for the cake! 🙂

 - 1 tablespoon of butter.